dtl2119/BlackJack/readMe.txt

 Description
 -----------
 I created a Java BlackJack program with one dealer (computer), and one player controlled by user input.
-Players can hit, stand, or split if they have a pair.
+Players are given the option to hit, stand, surrender, double down, or split (when allowed).
 The source code includes five classes:

 Card - An object with a value and suit (13 different values, 4 different suits) Deck - Variable sized array of Card Objects, capable of being dealt and shuffled